 Your account will be moved in-kind via the ACATS process, which transfers the whole shares of equities in your account to your new account at Schwab.
-The ACATS process typically takes 3-5 days.
+The ACATS process typically takes about a week.

 The fractional shares left in your account will be liquidated and transferred to your new account in cash automatically.
-This takes an additional 3-5 business days.
+This takes approximately an additional week.

 Once both transfers are complete, our traders will implement your trading plan.